 In Boston, connect to Providence and Mystic Seaport on our Regional service.

-Much of this route is overnight, so it may be hard to see some of the lake shores.
+Much of this route is overnight, so it may be hard to see some lake shores.

-Fresh air breaks allow you to get off the train, stretch your legs, and get some fresh air, as the name implies.
+As the name implies, fresh air breaks allow you to get off the train, stretch your legs, and get fresh air.